LibraryBeales/marinemarine/index.md

 ![placename graph 5](https://github.com/LibraryBeales/marinemarine/blob/main/graphics/placenames5.png?raw=true)
 ![word counts over time](https://github.com/LibraryBeales/marinemarine/blob/main/graphics/wordcountsexp6.png?raw=true)

 This is only very obvious in our visualization because we created a new date field that was just month and year, and grouped the word counts by month.
+Here's that code:

 ```
 placename_counts_df = pd.DataFrame(placename_counts)